 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: A Simplified Employee Pension (SEP) IRA offers a way to save for retirement that permits those who are self-employed to save a percentage of their net business profits.
-Contributions must come from an employer, so, as a sole proprietor, you (the employee) are limited to contributions from the employer role above the 25% you (the employer) have designated.
+Plan Overview: The Simplified Employee Pension IRA offers a way to save for retirement that permits entrepreneurs to save a percentage of their net business profits.
+Contributions are strictly employer contributions an employer, so, as a sole proprietor, you (the employee) cannot make additional contributions beyond the 25% you (the employer) allocate.
 If you have employees, you must contribute the same amount for them as you do for yourself.
-You may choose to contribute a set monetary value or a percentage of wages to employee accounts.
-This type of plan is a good option for companies with fluctuating revenue streams.
-Compared to other retirement options, SEP IRAs lack costly startup or administrative fees.
+It's your choice whether to contribute a set monetary value or a percentage of wages to employee accounts.
+A SEP IRA is a good option for businesses that experience periods of inconsistent earnings.
+Unlike other plans, SEP IRAs lack the high fees associated with starting or maintaining other plans.

 Contribution Limits: Contribution limits for employees in a SEP IRA are the lesser of: